What Happens to Your Mortgage if Your Home Insurance Is Canceled?

 Communicate Changes

-Notify your insurer of any significant changes to your home, such as renovations or additions, to ensure your coverage remains adequate.
+Notify your insurer of significant changes to your home, such as renovations or additions, to ensure your coverage remains adequate.

 6. 6